-The District Council should prioritise the conservation of vacant and derelict buildings in Tadcaster using both their legal powers and influence with current owners.
+The District Council should prioritise the conservation of vacant and derelict buildings in Tadcaster by working with local owners, including itself, to find sustainable/viable uses to support their refurbishment.

 To secure a sustainable future for Tadcaster's 'at risk' historic buildings whether designed or non-designated.